 Popular Soundbar Comparisons

 Soundbars like the LG S95TR and the Samsung HW-Q930D add two extra channels, making them 9.1.4 soundbars, compared to the 7.1.4 Bar 1000MK2.
 If you can find a place for power cables, you can set and forget the LG or Samsung satellites.
-However, as far as pure connectivity is concerned, the JBL includes three full HDMI In ports compared to the lone HDMI In available on the LG and Samsung models, making the JBL a more versatile entertainment hub.
+However, in terms of pure connectivity, the JBL offers three full HDMI In ports, compared to the lone HDMI In port on the LG and Samsung models, making the JBL a more versatile entertainment hub.

 If you're still debating what kind of bar you need, check out the best soundbars, the best Dolby Atmos soundbars, and the best soundbars for movies.